hams71/Dbt_Demo/README.md

 ### Overview

-- The purpose of doing this was to learn how Tranformations can be made easy using dbt.
+- The purpose of doing this was to learn how Tranformations step can be made easy using data build tool (dbt).
-- Check what different functionalities does dbt support that can save time.
+- Check what different functionalities does dbt support that can save development time.
 - Snowflake was used as a warehouse.
 Free 30 day trail.